 1. No Annual Or Foreign Transaction Fees

-These fees can be a burden, so it’s a good thing Discover It Miles’ offers its cardholders zero lifetime annual and foreign transaction fees.
-Cardholders can splurge all they want while traveling abroad without having to worry about these added costs.
+These fees can be a burden so it’s a good thing the Discover It Miles’ is a no-annual-fee card and so also cardholders don’t have to a penny on annual fees.
+It’s also a card that has zero foreign transaction fees so cardholders can splurge all they want while traveling abroad without having to worry about added costs.

 2. Unlimited Miles Earnings Per Dollar Spent